HuntaBadday/HuntaBaddayCPUmod/README.md

 The receiver receives a serial stream and convert it into readable data.
 It has an internal buffer of 1024 bytes.
 A checksum is calculated automatically and will ignore the packet if the packet's checksum do not match.

 #### I/O
-The left of the device is the serial data input and a status output when reading the buffer\
+The left of the device is the serial data input and a status output when reading the buffer.\
-On the front, in order from left to right is the data i/o (LSB Right), chip select / enable, read, write, RS.\
+On the front, in order from left to right is the data I/O (LSB Right), chip select / enable, read, write, RS.\
 On the right is a reset pin.

 #### Data Output